Our Story

 Certified Pilates Instructor

-Heather was introduced to Pilates in 2005 and has been teaching since 2011.
-She is certified in Mat and Reformer through Balanced Body and has additional Reformer, Chair and Barre certification through Marie-Jose Blom and the team at Wundabar Pilates and Long Beach Dance Conditioning.
+Heather found Pilates in 2005 and hasn't looked back.
+She's been teaching since 2011, with certifications in Mat and Reformer through Balanced Body and additional Reformer, Chair, and Barre training through Marie-Jose Blom and the teams at Wundabar Pilates and Long Beach Dance Conditioning — a foundation that's both broad and deep.